API Security Testing

 To begin testing your APIs:

-- Prepare your OpenAPI specification in
+- Prepare your OpenAPI specification

-.jsonformat - Upload it to Detectify
+- Upload it to Detectify

 - Configure authentication